happynear/NormFace/MirrorFace.md

 | YES  | 98.45%      |98.55%       |98.65%            |98.62%            |

 It's strange that with my C-contrastive loss, the performance of `No PCA` is better...
 Maybe this is because I the margin I used is 1.2, which is more closer with the real one.

+Should I add these things to supplement material?...